robusta-dev/holmesgpt/README.md

 The only DevOps assistant that solves problems **like a human does** - by looking at problems and fetching missing data repeatedly until the problem can be solved.
 Powered by OpenAI or any tool-calling LLM of your choice, including open source models.

 ### Use Cases:
-- **Kubernetes Troubleshooting**: Ask questions about your cluster, identify problems, and troubleshoot them
+- **Kubernetes Troubleshooting**: Ask questions about your cloud, identify problems, and troubleshoot them
 - **Incident Response**: Investigate firing alerts by gathering data and determining the root cause
 - **Ticket Management**: Analyze and resolve tickets related to DevOps tasks
 - **Automated Investigation and Triage:** Prioritize critical alerts and resolve the highest impact issues first.